Prototyped/pikvm-container/README.md

 # PiKVM container image

-This repository contains scripts and a Dockerfile to build an arm64v8 OCI container image for PiKVM, to be used with a Raspberry Pi 4.
+This repository contains scripts and a Dockerfile to build a linux/arm OCI container image for PiKVM, to be used with a Raspberry Pi 4.
 There is also a systemd unit to run the container as a systemd service and a script to help install it.